PFAS Information for Private Well Owners

 What treatment options are available for removing PFAS from private drinking water wells?

-Effective treatment options for reducing PFAS in well water include the use of primarily two treatment technologies: granular activated carbon (GAC) and point of use reverse osmosis (RO).
+Effective treatment options for reducing PFAS in well water include the use of primarily two treatment technologies: point-of-entry (POE) granular activated carbon (GAC) and point-of- use (POU) reverse osmosis (RO) water filtration systems.
 Treatment effectiveness depends on having the right size system and proper maintenance.
-For specific devices, it is best to check with the manufacturer of your treatment device.
+Work with a professional experienced in installing water treatment filtration systems to treat PFAS to determine which system type and size is right for your residence.

 For additional information on water treatment, please consult with DPH’s Private Well Program or a water treatment professional for options to remove PFAS.